raycast/extensions/extensions/shell-buddy/README.md

 When your license runs out of credits the main Raycast action will open a link to purchase more credits.

-You can purchase more credits [here](https://jebraat.gumroad.com/l/shellbuddy).
+You can also purchase more credits [here](https://getshellbuddy.com/credits).

 Once you have purchased more credits, you can simply enter the new license key in the command preferences and are good to go.